 Everything feels very responsive, and there's certainly enough processing power so you're never left waiting for a response from Alexa or when scrolling through TV episodes.

 You can install apps including iPlayer, ITV Hub, All 4 and My 5, Netflix plus UK TV Play and plenty of others to give you access to masses of video.
 There's also Plex which might be a deal-maker if you have a large collection of your own videos on a NAS at home.

 Although not exclusive to the Fire TV Stick, it's worth knowing you can use Alexa on an Amazon Echo to control your Fire TV, completely hands-free.

 If you have only one Fire TV, just ask Alexa something involving the Fire TV, such as “Alexa, find action movies on my Fire TV”.
 As long as they're connected to the same network, the two devices should pair automatically and you can begin to tell Alexa to play specific shows, play the next episode, fast-forward and more.

-Amazon’s ongoing spat with Google has seen each block content from the other’s hardware.
-But thankfully it's possible to download the YouTube.com app and a web browser - we prefer Firefox - through which to view YouTube.
+Amazon’s spat with Google saw each block content from the other’s hardware.
+But thankfully it's possible to download the official YouTube app on the 2nd-gen Fire TV Stick, so there's no more using a web browser as a workaround.
+Praise be!
 The app means it's possible to use the normal 10-foot interface instead of squinting at the website version.